|Add to your personal catalog|

 IS-106 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topics.
 Prerequisites vary by title.

 IS-200 Politics & Culture of Modernization (Either Semester; Yearly; 4.00 Credits; IC) Examines the process of globalization and modernization and the changing political and cultural ideas which have accompanied them using various media and materials from different cultures to ask who we are, where we are and how we got there.
-Prerequisites: EN110 or EN109 or EN199B and Sophomore, Junior or Senior Standing.
+Prerequisites: EN110 or EN109 and Sophomore, Junior or Senior Standing.

 IS-400 Senior Seminar in International Studies (Fall; Yearly; 3.00 Credits; H,I) Provides students who have recently returned from study abroad with a common focus for the exchange of ideas about diverse international experiences.
 Annual topics will be chosen from international politics, literature, and culture.
 Intensive classroom discussions of the weekly readings will allow each student to contribute to the collective learning process, regardless of their individual areas of concentration.
 Prerequisites: Senior status, study abroad and/or IS104 or permission of the instructor.